 The Walsh house.
 The doorbell rings and it's Iris.
 She bursts inside and gives Mama Walsh a giddy, warm greeting.
 She tells her she'd like to see Brenda, but Mama Walsh hesitantly tells her that Brenda isn't feeling very well.
 Iris, however, refuses to take no for an answer and insists on poking her head inside Brenda's room so she can give her the gift the brought along from Hawaii.

 In the next scene, Iris is dangling a crystal above Brenda's desk lamp, and tells her that crystals provide a shield against negative energy.
-I'm not sure they'd work with Brenda, since she's usually the source of negative energy.
+I'm not sure they'd work with Brenda, since she's usually the source of all negative energy for whoever else is in her aura.
 Brenda asks her what she's supposed to do with it, so Iris tells her to hold it close or wear it around her neck.
 For some unfathomable reason, Iris tells Brenda that her relationship with Dylan isn't really over, and that being dumped by him is just one moment in a long lifetime of moments.
 Brenda tries to explain that their relationship definitely is over [it totally is], and that she was just about to throw away her boxful of Dylan memorabilia.
+LOL.
 Iris urges Brenda to close her eyes and concentrate on getting a mental image of her happiest time with Dylan.
 Brenda does...and I'll bet she's thinking about the time they doinked for the first time in the hotel room during the Spring Dance episode.
-Iris unhelpfully philosophizes that her relationship with Dylan is deeper than a boxful of memories...and Brenda tells her that all of her bullshit has made her feel a little better.
+Iris unhelpfully philosophizes that her relationship with Dylan is deeper than a boxful of memories...and Brenda tells her that listening to her bullcack just now has made her feel a little better.

 The Peach Pit.
 Steve and Nat are chatting about what a big rock star David is going to be one day.
 LOL.
 David suddenly enters the diner and Nat smarmily tells him he'd like an autographed photo of the future celebrity...then mercifully scoots off to the kitchen.
 David finally mans up and tells Steve that Curtis Bray wants him to take a hike, otherwise there's no music deal.
 Steve is totally unfazed by the news and tells David it's good they found out now what a sleazeball the guy is...but not to worry, because they'll find someone else who can make David a star.
 David tells him he's saying yes to Curtis, which pisses Steve off.
 He rants about how he was the one who hooked him up with Curtis Bray, and so David promises to come back for Steve if he's at all successful, but for now he has to do what's right for him.
 Steve snarls that he's the "lowest of the low" and storms out of the diner.